xolvio/chimp/README.md

 You can [read the full documentation here](http://chimp.readme.io/docs) on the beautiful Readme.io.

 ## Prerequisits
-You need to be sure you have the following installed run Chimp:
+You need to be sure you have the following installed:

 * Node & NPM
 * Java